hedongyan/awesome-causality-identification/README.md

 1. ID and IDC algorithm of Ilya Shpitser and Judea Pearl.
 This algorithm is complete for Directed Acyclic Graph with hidden common causes.

 Warning: Identification results of Ilya's algorithm are not unique due to different topological orderings and different fixing functions!
 You should notice that before you use it.
+The fixing function in this work is the individual's certain value.

 In future, we will add more automatic identification algorithms!